iTaxoTools/ABGDpy/README.md

 ## Launch without installing

-Before the first time you use the program, you must install required modules, build the ABGD core and auto-compile the Qt resource files:
+Before the first time you use the program, you must install any required modules, build the ABGD core and auto-compile the Qt resource files:
 ```
 $ pip install -r requirements.txt
 $ python setup.py build_ext --inplace